Xin-Zhou-smu/PatchNet/README.md

 ## Code Structure
  - deeplearning: contains all code files that related to the training, validation and testing of PatchNet.
- - prerprocessing:  contains code files that how we collect our dataset.
+ - prerprocessing:  contains code files that related to the collection of our dataset.
+Also useful if you want to use PatchNet on your own data.

 ## Implementation Environment